Hillskiller/financial-time-series-analysis/README.md

 # Time Series Analysis of Financial Data in R

+## Disclaimer

+This project is for educational purposes only and does not constitute financial advice or a recommendation to buy or sell any securities.

 This project explores financial time series analysis using R. It is designed as a learning project for aspiring quantitative developers and data analysts.

 ---